-- The Twilight Zone episode "The Four Of Us Are Dying," a man who can alter his face to look like someone else's goes through a convulsive process of his face taking on the shape of each one he impersonated as he lies dying from a gunshot.
+- In The Twilight Zone (1959) episode "The Four of Us Are Dying", a man who can alter his face to look like someone else's goes through a convulsive process of his face taking on the shape of each one he impersonated, while he lies dying from a gunshot wound.

 - A few variants in Heroes:

 - When a real shapeshifter shows up, it still doesn't happen, handily enough for Sylar, whose form he'd taken before dying.